 The city charges downtown geothermal customers a rate to cover the system's operating costs, repairs and maintenance, and capital improvement projects.
 The budget reflects growth in projected revenues and allows for continued expenditures in support of a proactive repair and replacement plan.
-This utility is an integral part of the Boise

-Energy Future plan that will yield significant environmental and financial benefits.
+This utility is an integral part of the Boise Energy Future plan that will yield significant environmental and financial benefits.

 Monthly user fees support the management and operation of Boise's solid waste system, including trash and recycling for commercial and residential customers and composting for residential customers.
 The city contracts with Republic Services of Idaho to provide these services.
 All expenses, and associated revenues, are accounted for in the Solid Waste Fund.
 The solid waste team in Public Works also oversees the household hazardous waste collection program and provides related environmental education.
-The FY 2023 Proposed Budget includes a 3.0% rate increase to cover increasing costs.
+The FY 2023 Adopted

+Budget includes a 3.0% rate increase to cover increasing costs.

 The Water Renewal Fund supports the management and operation of the city's water renewal (sewer) system.
 The city charges customers to cover operating expenses and capital improvements.
 A multi-year water renewal utility plan (Utility Plan) was approved by City Council in October 2020, which is now in the implementation phase.
 The plan includes a 20-year CIP to support regulatory compliance, planned repair and replacement, capacity needs, and community expectations.
 The estimated present value cost over 20 years is \$1.1 billion.
-For FY 2023, the budget for capital improvement projects is \$88.1 million.
+For FY 2023, the capital budget is \$88.1 million.

 Historically, the city has utilized a pay-as-you-go strategy to fund capital improvements.
-Following voter passage of up to \$570 million in revenue bond funding in November 2021, and estimated availability of \$399 million of low interest rate financing available through the Water Infrastructure Finance and Innovation Act (WIFIA), an Environmental Protection Agency program, Public Works is moving forward with debt financing.
+Following voter passage of up to \$570 million in revenue bond funding in November 2021, and estimated availability of \$399 million of low interest rate financing available through the Water Infrastructure Finance and Innovation Act (WIFIA), an Environmental Protection Agency program, Public Works has begun to use debt financing.
 This will assist with affordability and allow for rate predictability and generational equity.
 Debt financing will improve affordability by allowing the city to increase rates more slowly than if only cash were utilized to fund this investment.
-For FY 2023, the planned increase was 9.9%.
-This is the proposed increase for commercial customers.
+For FY 2023, the approved increase is 9.9% for commercial customers, with a smaller increase of 7.5% for residential customers.